ABRG-Models/OMM_Antisaccades/README.md

 # OMM_Antisaccades
-ABRG Oculomotor model extended to make antisaccade decisions
+ABRG Oculomotor model extended to make antisaccade decisions.

+The antisaccade portion of this model is due to Jennifer Lewis.
+Jennifer's model is built as an addition to the Oculomotor model of the Gurney group, which is described in the paper [James et. al., Integrating Brain and Biomechanical Models—A New Paradigm for Understanding Neuro-muscular Control, Frontiers 2018](https://www.frontiersin.org/articles/10.3389/fnins.2018.00039/full).

 This is a [SpineML](http://spineml.github.io) model, which is opened and run with [SpineCreator](http://spineml.github.io/spinecreator/).